kuzzleio/kuzzle/doc/2/guides/getting-started/7-create-new-controllers/index.md

 ```

 The code above will register a `greeting` controller with a `sayHello` action.
-This action uses the `name` argument from the request and returns a string.
+We defined a handler function that uses the `name` argument from the request and returns a Promise resolving to a string.

 ::: info
 Kuzzle will generate a default HTTP route of the following format if none is provided:
 `GET /_/<controller-name>/<action-name>`
-Controller name and action name will be converted to `kebab-case`.
+Controller names and action names are converted to `kebab-case` in auto-generated URLs.
+See our in-depth guide to learn how to [declare your own HTTP routes](/core/2/some-link)
 :::

 We can now test our new action: